jasperalbers/Doughy/README.md

-# Doughy – Minimal Battery Monitor
+# 🧑‍🍳 Doughy – Minimal Battery Monitor

-Doughy is a simple Swift app that lives in the menu bar and provides quick access to battery stats.
+Doughy is a simple Swift app that lives in the menu bar and provides quick access to stats of your batter(y).
 It is designed to mimick the interface of the native battery monitor as closely as possible, while providing some extra functionality.